front-end-guild/cypress-workshop/README.md

 1.Clone the repository to your computer and install it using `npm install` under it.

-2.Once everything is finished, run `npx cypress open` !
+2.Once everything is finished, run `cypress open` under the angular application folder (cypress-workshop)!
 Cypress application opens? you are good to go!

 ![](https://s3.amazonaws.com/assets.fullstack.io/n/20191024165127395_example_tests.png)